openfin/java-example/README.md

 2. Go to release directory and start run.bat

-3. Once the java app starts, click on Start button, which should start OpenFin Runtime and "Hello OpenFin" HTML5 demo app.
+3. Once the java app starts, click on Start button, which should start OpenFin Runtime.
 The java app will wait and try to connect to OpenFin Runtime.

+4. Once OpenFin Runtime is started and Java app connects successfully,  "Create Application" button is enabled.
+You can click on the button to bring up a dialog for entering configuration of any HTML5 app.
+By default, the dialog is pre-populate with configuration for Hello OpenFin demo app.

-4. You can use buttons in Window Control section to move and re-size HTML5 window of Hello OpenFin app.
+5. You can use buttons in Window Control section to move and re-size HTML5 window of Hello OpenFin app.

-5. Click "Create Application" button, which should start a dialog with all the fields pre-populated for our Hello OpenFin demo HTML5 application.
+6. Click "Create Application" button, which should start a dialog with all the fields pre-populated for our Hello OpenFin demo HTML5 application.
 Just click on "Create" button.

-6. After Hello OpenFin starts, you can use the buttons under Window Control of Java app to control Hello OpenFin window.
+7. After Hello OpenFin starts, you can use the buttons under Window Control of Java app to control Hello OpenFin window.

 ## Source Code Review